 Caran d’Ache sell their own pencil sharpener but at over 100€ / £100 / $100 it is out of the price range of most people (including me).
-I don’t think Caran d’Ache has purposely made their pencils the circumference they are for this reason, yet it is still inconvenient.
+I don’t think Caran d’Ache has purposely made their pencils the circumference they are for this reason, yet it’s still fucking annoying.
 I would prefer it if they slimmed down the pencils so that more pencil sharpeners are compatible with them.

 The Grafwood Pencil Tin and Packaging